David5p/family_shopping_list/README.md

         <img src="assets/images/shopping_list_choice.png" alt="Options for shopping list">
     </p>

-    Other avenues the user can change include the respective stock and recipes list.
+   Users can also manage the stock and recipe lists.

    </details>